Tiltcycle: Retro night lights made from pinball games

 On top of the obvious ethical bonus of upcycling, having one of these in your house will undoubtedly ward off any anti-pinball demons like “machines that give you quarters for dollars” and “the guy who owns the arcade.”

-Each night light is $15 as is available at Wire Not?’s Etsy shop.
+Each night light is $15 as is available at Tiltcycle (formerly Wire Not?).